Sim Blog: Head Injury & Warfarin

 Vitamin K should be given as well as Prothrombin Complex Concentrate (as it will take effect as the PCC wears off).

-Guidelines are accessible via the trust intranet - see the slide show below.
+Guidelines are accessible via the trust intranet – see slides below.

 Quickly identified potential diagnosis and need for CT Head.

 When team member was unable to find the guidelines they asked for help.